IslandViewPTA/islandview-pta-site/content/get-involved.md

 * Restaurant Take-Overs
 * Spirit Wear

-If you have any questions, please do not hesitate to contact any of the board members: [President - Meg Mourning](mailto:president@islandviewpta.org), [Vice President - Eric Mithen](mailto:vicepresident@islandviewpta.org), [Treasurer - Lesa Singleton](mailto:treasurer@islandviewpta.org), [Secretary - Jackie Bornemann](mailto:secretary@islandviewpta.org)
+If you have any questions, please do not hesitate to contact any of the board members: [President - Meg Mourning](mailto:president@islandviewpta.org), [Vice President - Eric Mithen](mailto:vicepresident@islandviewpta.org), [Treasurer - Kyle Rash](mailto:treasurer@islandviewpta.org), [Secretary - Angela McCormick](mailto:secretary@islandviewpta.org)

 **THANK YOU** for your support of all the students and staff at Island View Elementary!